Optimal local approximation spaces for parabolic problems: Introduction

 Similar to our approach, the methods discussed above are based on compactness properties of certain operators and exploit Caccioppoli-type inequalities.
 We emphasize that, in contrast to existing approaches, our approach is not restricted to parabolic problems with diffusion coefficients that only vary rapidly in space, but is able to deal with coefficients that are arbitrarily rough in both space and time.
 Furthermore, we do not construct reduced spaces only with respect to the spatial variable and consequently no time stepping procedure is required to compute the global approximation.

 In \cite{BH14,BL11} optimal local approximation spaces for elliptic PDEs with rough coefficient functions are introduced via a compact restriction operator that acts on the space of local solutions.
 The local spaces are then coupled using the GFEM \cite{BC94,BM96}.
-A technically similar approach is proposed in \cite{HM20} for the solution of Laplacian eigenvalue problems.
 Furthermore, optimal interface spaces for (parametrized) elliptic problems are introduced in \cite{SP16}, generalized to geometry changes in \cite{S20}, and also proposed in \cite{CH20}.
 Concerning (real-world) applications the optimal local approximation spaces are employed, for instance, for the construction of digital twins \cite{KK20,KK18} and in the context of data assimilation \cite{TP18}.
-Other options for approximating the optimal local reduced spaces besides the random sampling technique \cite{BS18} employed here are proposed in \cite{BL20,KL20}.
+Other options for approximating the optimal local reduced spaces besides the random sampling technique \cite{BS18} employed here, are proposed in \cite{BL20,KL20}.

-Other choices of local reduced approximation spaces are proposed for domain decomposition methods e.g. in \cite{G06,HK18,KW02} and regarding multiscale methods other options are \cite{CE18,WE03,EG13,FH98,HW97,HS96,MZ07}.

 Finally, there has recently been a growing number of contributions concerning localized model order reduction for parametrized problems \cite{AH12,EP13,HK13,IQ12,MR02,MR04,MR15}.
 Local ansatz spaces are generated either via snapshots that are precomputed on local reference domains and reused for geometrically similar subdomains \cite{EP13,HK13,IQ12,MR02,MR04}, a combination of greedy-type reduced basis (RB) approximations and liftings of (eigenfunction or snapshot) interface modes \cite{EP13,HK13,MR15}, or greedy RB approximations with a principal component analysis compression \cite{AH12}.
 We refer to \cite{BI19} for an overview on localized model order reduction procedures for parametrized problems.
 In the time-dependent setting localized approaches addressing flow simulations can, for instance, be found in \cite{FI18,GG16,KF15}.
 Here, the local ansatz spaces are build using proper orthogonal decomposition \cite{FI18,GG16}, discrete empirical interpolation \cite{GG16}, or greedy-type RB approximations \cite{KF15}.